 Iris flower meanings include nobility, chivalry, wisdom, messages, faith, and purity.
-With nearly 300 species in a rainbow of colors, the iris has inspired storytellers and artists for centuries.
-In this post, you’ll learn about commonly shared iris symbols and meanings, including color meanings.
-In addition, you’ll learn about the iris as a symbol in cultural mythology as well as its spiritual meanings.
+With nearly 300 species that come in a variety of colors, the iris has inspired storytellers and artists for centuries.
+In this post, you’ll learn about iris meanings, including color and spiritual meanings.
+In addition, you’ll learn about iris planting and care.

 Table of Contents